 - The State Librarian of Georgia (or designee)

-- One representative from each consortium: Atlanta Higher Education Consortium / Atlanta-Macon Private Academic Libraries (AMPALS), Georgia Academic Private Libraries (GPALS), Georgia Public Library Service (GPLS), Technical College System of Georgia (TCSG), Department of Education (K-12), Georgia Independent Schools Association (GISA)
+- One representative from each consortium: Atlanta Higher Education Consortium / Atlanta-Macon Private Academic Libraries (AMPALS), Georgia Academic Private Libraries (GPALS), Georgia Public Library Service (GPLS), Technical College System of Georgia (TCSG), Georgia Independent Schools Association (GISA)